Home

 • Releasing and returning tokens in C++ (Only minor adjustments needed)

-• Specific checks for releasing tokens in blueprint (Allot of smaller adjustments made by programmers and designers)
+• Specific checks for releasing tokens in blueprint (A lot of smaller adjustments made by programmers and designers)

-In short, the system works by handing out "tokens" to AI actors based on specific variables to allow them to peform specific actions, this way you can for example have one or more enemy’s attack at a time or have only one enemy in a group investigate some sound they heard.
+The system works by handing out "tokens" to AI actors based on specific variables to allow the actor to perform specific actions, this way you can for example have one or more enemy’s attack at a time or have only one enemy in a group investigate some sound they heard.
 The core of the group behaviour was based on a simple token system as explained by one of our lecturers.

 To verify the system was clear and easy to use I passed it by level design since they would be adjusting it the most.

-The technical design as documented in Miro.
-Iamge missing
+The technical design as documented in Miro: Image missing

 Audio Perception